The ultimate guide to creating a brilliant startup pitch presentation

 Let us inspire by the two team slides from Linkedin and Buffer (two of the pitch decks part of our analysis).
 You can see they give you information about why a person should be part of the team.
 In the Linkedin slide, they justify the presence of each team member based on past experiences, while in Buffer’s one, they tell you what each team member has achieved so far in the company.

-Include a slide to describe your team.
+A nice tip to include in your Startup pitch presentation is to insert a slide to describe your team.
 Be sure the slide gives all the information about why each team member was chosen to be part of the company.
 Moreover, I suggest you include a small nice picture of each team member in order to make the pitch feel more personal.

 - Name, qualification (+ picture)